jaketrent/html-webpack-template/README.md

 Additional configuration options are as follows:

+- `inject`: Set to `false`.
+Controls asset addition to the template.
+This template takes care of that.
+[More docs](https://github.com/ampedandwired/html-webpack-plugin#configuration)
 - `filename`: The file to write the HTML to.
 Defaults to `index.html`.
    You can specify a subdirectory here too (eg: `assets/admin.html`).
 - `mobile`: Sets appropriate meta tags for page scaling.